Norman Fucking Rockwell (film): Synopsis

 Set in Los Angeles, Del Rey sings along to her album's title song, "Norman Fucking Rockwell" while playing along at her piano.
 Del Rey then proceeds to walk outside, wearing black sunglasses that feature cinematic imagery and home movies.
 Intercut with shots of Del Rey shining on a hammock and singing in front of roses, the song ends with Del Rey singing in front of a pool of CGI jellyfish.
 Del Rey's friend, Emma Elizabeth Tillman, makes a brief cameo in a scene in which Del Rey and her dancers are meditating in a national park with Disney wildlife wandering around them.

 In the next segment, set to the song "Bartender", Del Rey and her friends are roaming around in a truck through an abandoned parking lot, harassing two comedic cops.
 The only section in the film to feature non-music audio, the group laugh as they throw slurpees and donuts at the cops as they chase them around, all while fighter jets fly overhead and explosions are set off in the background.

 Following a brief 30-second-long black and white time lapse of moving traffic, the final song, "Happiness is a Butterfly" begins.
-The video takes place on the side of a busy street in Los Angeles, with Del Rey and her same two friends from "Bartender" walking around the pavement, singing the lyrics while laying on a doc, and playing with butterflies in front of a chain mill fence.
+The video takes place on the side of a busy street in Los Angeles, with Del Rey and her same two friends from "Bartender" walking around the pavement, singing the lyrics while laying on a dock, and playing with butterflies in front of a chain mill fence.
 This section features CGI lightning and cartoon butterflies, as well as real ones.